databendlabs/databend/docs/doc/10-deploy/07-query/10-query-config.md

 ### try_config_endpoints_interval

-* If meta node endpoints is empty, is case that meta node is down, sets how often(in seconds) this query server should try config endpoints to connect meta node.
+* If meta node endpoints is empty, in case that meta node is down, sets how often(in seconds) this query server should try config endpoints to connect meta node.
 * Default: 10

 ## 3. Query config